-(b) Investments Authorized
+(a) Investments Authorized

-The Authority does not have its own investment policy, instead the Authority uses the City of Long Beach investment policy.
-At June 30, 2005 and 2004 as permitted by the California Government Code Section 53635, a portion of the Authority's cash balance totaling \$2,753,357 and \$2,502,238, respectively, was on deposit in the City of Long Beach Pool.
+The Authority does not have its own investment policy, instead the Authority uses the City of Long Beach's investment policy.
+At June 30, 2006 and 2005 as permitted by the California Government Code Section 53635, a portion of the Authority's cash balance totaling \$5,937,958 and \$2,753,357, respectively, was on deposit in the City of Long Beach's Investment Pool.
 The table below identifies the investment types that are authorized by the City of Long Beach's investment policy.
-City of Long Beach's investment policy also requires the diversification of investment instruments in accordance with the guidelines of Government Code Section 53600 et seq. to avoid incurring unreasonable risks inherent in over investing in specific instruments, individual financial institutions, or maturities.
+The City of Long Beach's investment policy also requires the diversification of investment instruments in accordance with the guidelines of Government Code Section 53600 et seq. to avoid incurring unreasonable risks inherent in over investing in specific instruments, individual financial institutions, or maturities.

 Maximum maturities Maximum concentration Maximum investment in one issuer

-Bonds issued by the City 5 years 30% None
+Bonds issued by the city 5 years 30% None

-U.S. Treasury Obligations (bills, •
+U.S. Treasury obligations (bills,

 notes, and bonds) 5 years None None

-U.S. Government Agency Securities 5 years 100 100

 Registered state warrants or treasury

 notes or bonds of the State of

 California 5 years 30 None

-Local Agency Bonds 5 years 30 None
+Local agency bonds 5 years 30 None

 Federal agency securities 5 years None None

-Bankers' Acceptances 180 days 40 30
+Bankers' acceptances 180 days 40 30

-Commercial Paper 270 days 25 10
+Commercial paper 270 days 25 10

-Negotiable Certificates of Deposit 5 years 30 10
+Negotiable certificates of deposit 5 years 30 10

-Time Certificates of Deposit 5 years 100 10
+Time certificates of deposit 5 years 100 10

-Repurchase Agreements 90 days 100 None
+Repurchase agreements 90 days 100 None

-Reverse Repurchase Agreements 92 days 20 None
+Reverse repurchase agreements 92 days 20 None

 Securities lending program 92 days 20 None

 Medium-term notes 5 years 30 10

 Money market funds N/A 20 10

 Local Agency Investment Fund (LAIF) N/A None

 Asset-backed securities 5 years 20 None

 Mortgage-backed securities 5 years 20 None

-^{} Maximum maturity of five years unless a longer maturity is approved by the City Council, either specifically or as part of an investment program, at least three months prior to purchase.
+\ Maximum maturity of five years unless a longer maturity is approved by the City Council, either specifically or as part of an investment program, at least three months prior to purchase.

-The Authority's equity in the City of Long Beach Cash and Investment Pool does not consist of specifically identified cash deposits or securities.
+The Authority's equity in the City of Long Beach's cash and investment pool does not consist of specifically identified cash deposits or securities.
 Such investments are stated at fair value.
-Interest from this pool is allocated to the Authority on a pro rata basis of the Authority's share of total interest of the pool based on average daily balances.
+Interest from this pool is allocated to the Authority on a pro rata basis of the Authority's share of total interest in the pool based on average daily balances.

-^{ \$40} million per account.
+\\ \$40 million per account.